Our Editors’ Favorite Binoculars Are on Sale for Black Friday

 Celestron Nature DX 8×42 Binoculars

 The Celestron Nature DX 8×42 binoculars are a very solid choice for casual/weekend birders and nature explorers.
-Kirsten Schrader told me these are the binoculars that her mother uses for birdwatching.
-I highly recommend them for anyone who is looking for a high quality, easy-to-use pair of optics under $150.
-While looking at birds outside my window, I initially preferred this pair over the Vanguards.
-That’s because the field of view is larger (388 feet vs 377 feet).
-For me, a larger field of view makes it easier to find the bird faster (all those tree branches look alike, I swear!)
+Birds & Blooms content director Kirsten Schrader told me these are the binoculars that her mother uses for birdwatching.
+I highly recommend them for anyone who is looking for a high quality, easy-to-use pair of optics under $125.
+While looking at birds through my living room window, I initially immediately noticed the large field of view (388 feet).
+This makes it easier for me to find the bird faster (all those tree branches look alike, I swear!)

 These binoculars feel thick, sturdy, durable and are comfortable to hold.
-The Celestrons are also lightweight (a few ounces less than the Vanguards), which can make a big difference if they’re hanging around your neck on a long hike.
-I’m considering picking up a pair to keep in my husband’s car, so I’ll always have them handy when we travel.
+The Celestrons are also lightweight, which can make a big difference if they’re hanging around your neck on a long hike.
+I keep these in my car, so I always have them handy for a spur of the moment birding trip.
 Objective lens caps, rainguard, neck strap, carrying case, lens cloth, and the instruction manual are all included.
 Two features I would like to see improved: a padded neck strap and a locking diopter ring.

 Vortex Viper HD 10×42 Binoculars